-- Disconnect the Battery: Always disconnect the battery or batteries from the speed control when not in use. - Insulate the Wires: Always insulate exposed wiring with heat shrink tubing to prevent short circuits.

-- Transmitter on First: Switch on your transmitter first before switching on the speed control to prevent runaways and erratic performance. - Don't Get Burned: The ESC and motor can become extremely hot during use, so be careful not to touch them until they cool.
+- Disconnect the Battery: Always disconnect the battery or batteries from the speed control when not in use. - Insulate the Wires: Always insulate exposed wiring with heat shrink tubing to prevent short circuits. - Transmitter on First: Switch on your transmitter first before switching on the speed control to prevent runaways and erratic performance. - Don't Get Burned: The ESC and motor can become extremely hot during use, so be careful not to touch them until they cool.
 Supply adequate airflow for cooling. - Use the Factory-Installed Connectors: Do not change the battery and motor connectors.
 Improper wiring can cause fire or damage to the ESC.
-Please note that modified speed controls can be subject to a rewiring fee when returned for service. - No Reverse Voltage: The ESC is not protected against reverse polarity voltage. - No Schottky Diodes: External Schottky diodes are not compatible with reversing speed controls.
-Using a Schottky diode with your Traxxas speed control will damage the ESC and void the 30-day warranty. - Always adhere to the minimum and maximum limitations of the speed control as stated in the specifications table in the Owner's Manual.
+Please note that modified speed controls can be subject to a rewiring fee when returned for service. - No Reverse Voltage: The ESC is not protected against reverse polarity voltage. - Always adhere to the minimum and maximum limitations of the speed control as stated in the specifications table in the Owner's Manual.
 If your ESC operates on two batteries, do not mix battery types and capacities.
 Use the same voltage and capacity for both batteries.
 Using mismatched battery packs could damage the batteries and electronic speed control.

-Recycling Traxxas iD® NiMH Batteries
+Recycling Your Traxxas iD® NiMH Battery

 Traxxas strongly encourages you to recycle iD® NiMH batteries when they reach the end of their useful life.
-Do not throw batteries in the trash.
+Do not throw your battery in the trash.
 All Traxxas iD® NiMH battery packs display the RBRC (Rechargeable Battery Recycling Corporation) icon, indicating they are recyclable.
 To find a recycling center near you, ask your local hobby dealer or visit www.call2recycle.org.